Have you paid inheritance tax or gift tax on a bequest or gift where one of the parties was resident outside of Spain?

 Each case will be different.
 Where the parties live, whether it is a bequest or a gift, the total value involved, the existing wealth of the recipient all make a difference.
 As a consequence we work with a specialist, English Speaking tax lawyer to ensure the reclaim is submitted properly.

-If you, or someone you know, has paid Spanish Inheritance tax or Gift Tax on a death or gift within the last four years, contact one of our advisors to start your reclaim of tax.
+If you, or someone you know, has paid Spanish Inheritance Tax or Gift Tax on a Death or Gift within the last four years, contact the author of this article Barry Davys